gladuz/pet-disease-recognition/README.md

 ```

 ## Parsing the dataset
 To reparse the json files run the `Json Parser.ipynb` file.
-It will generate training and validation json and csv files.
+It will generate training and validation json and csv files inside the `data` folder.

 Json file is organized as list of dictionary objects which corresponds to the metadata of images